relic-da/ArchEnemies/system_arch.md

+# System Architecture

-While identifying suitable architecture style for the system ([ADR-0002](/doc/adr/0002-architecture-style.md)), we identify microservices and event driven as prominant arch styles.
+While identifying suitable architecture style for [the system](/doc/adr/0002-architecture-style.md), we identify microservices and event driven as prominant arch styles.

 Furthermore, we identified